h15200/notes/system-design.md

 - if set up correctly, a main db failure will seamlessly be taken over by the replica until the main is back online again. once it's back, the main will resume as the primary db
 - two ways
   1. leader-follower replication
+  - leader usually keeps a `row based log` that describes each row, and the follower reads from it. `CDC` is generally done this way as well The old way was to use the write-ahead log which contained low level byte block data, but that does not work in different db engines
+  - usually there is 1 `synchronous` follower as a backup for fallback, but the other followers are updated `asynchronously`
+  - provides partition toerance, load management, as well as latency (can serve at edge)
   - if requirement is strongly consistent, the write happens only if all writes to follwers are complete.
 Realistically, this is not worth it for data centers that are far away because the round trips are too laggy.
     For that, the compromise is eventually consistency and higher throughput
   - CON the more followers there are, the more latent it becomes
   - CON you need logic (consensus algo) to promote a follower as a leader (Raft , Pax)
   2. leader-leader replication
      - will need additional load balancing logic for writes
      - all replicas can write and read and sync with each other